KetiKavtaradze/MultipleCertificates/README.md

-Certificate Generator from Excel (Python)
+# 📄 Certificate Generator (Python)

-This Python script reads participant data from an Excel file and automatically generates personalized Word (.docx) certificates using a predefined certificate template.

-Each row in the Excel file contains the participant’s name, event, and date, which are inserted into the certificate template to create individual certificates.

-Features

-Reads data from an Excel file
+Generate personalized Word (.docx) certificates automatically using data from an Excel file.

-Uses a Word certificate template

-Automatically fills in:

-Participant name

-Event name

-Event date

-Generates a separate .docx certificate for each entry

-Fast and scalable for large lists

-Input Format (Excel)
+## 🧾 Input

-The Excel file should contain the following columns:
+Excel file columns:

+Name

+Event

-Name	Event	Date
+Date

-John Doe	Data Science Workshop	12 June 2025
-Jane Smith	Python Training	15 June 2025
+Each row represents one certificate.

-Output
+## 📤 Output

-Individual Word certificate files (.docx)
+Individual Word (.docx) certificate files

-File names can be customized (e.g. Certificate_John_Doe.docx)
+One file per participant

-How It Works
+⚙️ How It Works

-Prepare an Excel file with participant data.
+Read data from Excel

-Create a Word certificate template with placeholders.
+Insert values into a Word certificate template

-Run the Python script.

-Personalized certificates are generated automatically.
+Export personalized certificates